Journal of Forecasting

 The Journal of Forecasting is a peer-reviewed academic journal published eight times per year by John Wiley & Sons.
 The journal was established in 1982 and covers all aspects of forecasting, including subject areas such as statistics, economics, psychology, systems engineering, and social sciences.

-According to the Journal Citation Reports, the journal has a 2020 impact factor of 2.306, ranking it 164th out of 378 journals in the category "Economics" and 176th out of 226 journals in the category "Management".
+According to the Journal Citation Reports, the journal has a 2022 impact factor of 2.4.